NG-NEST/ng-nest/lib/ng-nest/ui/loading/examples/en_US/default/full-screen/readme.md

 ---
 order: 2
-label: '整页加载'
+label: 'Full screen'
 ---

-使用 `fullScreen` 属性设置覆盖全屏的加载中。
+Use the `fullScreen` attribute setting to override the full screen load.